nsf/gocode/README.md

  - *close-timeout*

    An integer option.
 If there have been no completion requests after this number of seconds, the gocode process will terminate.
 Defaults to 1800 (30 minutes).

+ - *unimported-packages*

+   A boolean option.
+If set to true, gocode will try to import certain known packages automatically for identifiers which cannot be resolved otherwise.
+Currently only a limited set of standard library packages are supported.
+Default: **false**.

+ - *partials*

+   A boolean option.
+If set to false, gocode will not filter autocompletion results based on entered prefix before the cursor.
+Instead it will return all available autocompletion results viable for a given context.
+Whether this option is set to true or false, gocode will return a valid prefix length for output formats which support it.
+Setting this option to a non-default value may result in editor misbehaviour.
+Default: **true**.

+ - *ignore-case*

+   A boolean option.
+If set to true, gocode will perform case-insensitive matching when doing prefix-based filtering.
+Default: **false**.

 ### Debugging